Home | People |

 About

-Brian Halpin is a Lecturer in the Sociology Department at UC Davis.
+Brian Halpin is a Continuing Lecturer in the Sociology Department at UC Davis.
 Brian's research interests focus on low-wage work and workers, low-wage labor markets, and the reproduction of social and economic inequality.
-Current research explores how low-wage workers weather the precarious economy exploring how they manage risk, uncertainty, and the unpredictable nature of low-wage employment.

-Work, Labor, Labor Markets, Sociological Theory, Economic Sociology, Political Sociology, Ethnography
+Work, Labor, Labor Markets, Sociological Theory, Economic Sociology, Political Sociology, Ethnography, Capitalism

 2017 "Employment Management Work: A Case Study and Theoretical Framework" (With Vicki Smith) Work and Occupations.
 DOI: 10.1177/0730888417720714